Authentication API Documentation

 What is TypingDNA?

-Our solution is deployed in scenarios in which the identity of a user needs confirmation -- such as enforcing password resets, complimenting primary authentication means with an additional layer of security, or in the place of OTP flows.
+Our solution is deployed in scenarios in which the identity of a user needs confirmation -- such as enforcing password resets, complimenting primary authentication means with an additional layer of security, or in the place of 2FA and OTP flows.
 The API is not constrained to specific use-cases or authentication stacks, and can be incorporated anywhere within your architecture that end-users are typing.

 Where to start?

 Sign up for a free Starter account to obtain an apiKey and apiSecret, and then follow along with this getting started tutorial.
 Demos and sources are available on GitHub.
+A machine friendly description of Authentication API is also available as a Swagger file.

 Get started - it's FREE